Document

 |

-3 min read
+5 min read

 When companies or entities issuing debt instruments want to raise funds, they ‘borrow’ from investors.
 In return, they promise a steady and regular interest.
 This is how debt instruments work in simple terms.

-What is a Debt Fund
+What is a Debt Fund?

-How do Debt Funds work
+How do Debt Funds Work?

-Who should invest in Debt Funds
+Who Should Invest in Debt Funds?

-Debt funds try to optimise returns by investing across all classes of securities.
-This allows debt funds to earn decent returns.
+Debt funds try to optimise returns by investing across all securities classes, allowing them to earn decent returns.
 However, the returns are not guaranteed.
-Debt fund returns often fall in a predictable range.
-This makes them safer avenues for conservative investors.
-They are also suitable for people with both short-term and medium-term investment horizons.
-Short-term ranges from three months to one year, while medium-term ranges from three years to five years.
+Debt fund returns often fall in a predictable range, making them safer avenues for conservative investors.

-For a medium-term investor, debt funds like dynamic bond funds are ideal for riding the interest rate volatility.
-When compared to 5-year bank FDs, debt bond funds offer higher returns.
-If you are looking to earn a regular income from your investments, then Monthly Income Plans may be a good option.
-Investing in debt funds is ideal for risk-averse investors as they invest in securities that offer interest at a predefined rate and return the principal invested in full upon maturity.
+Compared to 5-year bank FDs, debt bond funds offer higher returns.
+If you want to earn a regular income from your investments, Monthly Income Plans may be a good option.
+Investing in debt funds is ideal for risk-averse investors as they invest in securities that offer interest at a predefined rate and return the principal invested fully upon maturity.

 Types of Debt Funds

-Dynamic Bond Funds
+Dynamic Bond Funds:

-Income Funds
+Income Funds:

 Income Funds take a call on the interest rates and invest predominantly in debt securities with extended maturities.
 This makes them more stable than dynamic bond funds.
 The average maturity of income funds is around five to six years.